dmatysiak/dmatysiak.github.io/_posts/2023-06-11-feser-locke-chapter-1.md

 usemathjax: true
 ---

-In the opening chapter, Feser gives the reader an overview of Locke's significance as the perhaps not the father of *modern philosophy* (an "honor" reserved for Descartes), but the father of *modernity*.
+In the opening chapter, Feser gives the reader an overview of Locke's significance as perhaps not the father of *modern philosophy* (an "honor" reserved for Descartes), but the father of *modernity*.
 No other modern philosopher has had the influence on the modern world that Locke has had, and so, if we wish to understand ourselves, we need to understand Locke.